 List NTFS Permissions on all Folders

+In this guide, I’ll show you how to get NTFS permissions on folders and subfolders.
 I’ll also show you how to export the NTFS permissions to a CSV file.

-Step 1: Select Folder Path
+Step 2.
+Enter Folder Path

 Enter or browse to the folder where you are wanting to get NTFS permissions.
 You can select the folder depth which means how many subfolders deep you want to get permissions.
 You can also select to display the results in a tree view or grid view.